 Preprints foster openness, accessibility and collaboration by allowing authors to make their findings immediately available to the research community and receive feedback on an article before it is submitted to a journal for formal publication.

 BMJ fully supports and encourages the archiving of preprints in any recognised, not-for-profit server such as medRxiv.
 BMJ does not consider the posting of an article in a dedicated preprint repository to be prior publication.

 Preprints are reports of work that have not been peer-reviewed; Preprints should therefore not be used to guide clinical practice, health-related behaviour or health policy.
 For more information, please refer to our Preprint policy page.

 Word count and supplementary material

 The vast majority of articles fit comfortably within our word limits.
-However it is sometimes appropriate to provide supplementary material which may be published Web Only.
+However it is sometimes appropriate to provide supplementary material which may be published online only.
 Examples may include questionnaires, additional data tables, additional references or detailed aspects of laboratory methods which would be of interest only to a specialist.
 Any supplementary material must be uploaded as a Supplementary File for Review and should be clearly referenced in the body of the paper to e.g. Web reference 1, Appendix 2.
-The publication of supplementary material is at the discretion of the Editor in Chief and should not be considered a substitute for presenting a clear, complete manuscript within the word limit.
+The publication of supplementary material is at the discretion of the Editor and should not be considered a substitute for presenting a clear, complete manuscript within the word limit.

 Quality improvement reports need to provide all the information a reader needs to assess the applicability of the quality intervention in another setting.
 For these, we generally recommend the SQUIRE guidelines.